 Students experiment with how long to leave the apparatus in the sun, angle, direction of orientation, outside temperature, etc.

 This design consistently achieves water temps of over 180 degrees

-Discussions about how this technology could be used to conserve resources and utilized were quite creative
+We had good discussions about how this technology could be used to conserve resources and utilized and their ideas were quite creative